foundling/old_blog/app/content/posts/drafts/clean_up_your_code_higher_order_functions.md

         .map(transformToY)
         .some(isZ);

+Conclusions:

+- can make your code much more readable
+- a special, limited case of currying
+- avoid globals

 By the way, this method in its more general sense [3] is called partial application currying, a technique named after the mathematician Haskell Curry.
 Haskell was named after him as well, and in Haskell, functions, as a matter of course, curry their values.
 Currying is a technique for evaluating function arguments where, instead of passing all of the arguments you have into a single function, you call a function on one argument and receive a new function that accepts the next one, which returns a new function that accepts the next one, and so on, until there are no more arguments left and a value is returned.
 That's right, I tricked you into learning what currying was!
 The benefit, as we can see, is that your function becomes more flexible, independent of outer context and globals, and more expressive if you use it in the right context.

 [0] Technically, the first arg to hasX is in its execution context, the second depends on the type, and third is from an outer context?